w3c/AB-public/Vision/README.md

 We will improve the fundamental integrity of the Web platform.
 The Web will not only grow in scope and importance in our lives; it will grow in respect for its users, grow in the trust of its users, grow in its inclusion of all humanity as its users.

-Our new vision is built on these twin pillars:

-* Our existing pillar, on which we built the web: the enormous potential of technological change.
-* Our new pillar for the years ahead: recognition and embodiment of fundamental values into the architecture of the web.

 # Vision for the World-Wide Web

 These are the core values of the Web: